 - Intentionally splashing water against the opponent

 Pool basketball takes the best of both worlds by mixing an adrenaline-pumping activity in a relaxing setting.
-Since the court now takes place in a pool, you’ll need to have an appropriate pair of hoops to play.
-Thankfully, you can purchase different varieties of pool hoops, from standard floating hoops to more heavy-duty hoops with mounted and unmounted styles.
+Since play on the court now takes place in a pool, you’ll need to have an appropriate pair of water basketball hoops to play.
+Thankfully, you can purchase different varieties of pool water basketball hoops, from standard floating hoops to more heavy-duty hoops with mounted and unmounted styles.

 At Quality Hoops, our products can help you enjoy the summer heat by staying fit and active.
 Complete your pool basketball gear by getting durable equipment to set up your game.
 If you're looking foroutdoor basketball hoops for your pool basketball match, buy from us today!